- Final Rule (81 FR 50394, August 1, 2016)

 - 90-day Finding (78 FR 69376, November 19, 2013)

 About the Species

-The sawback angelshark is a cartilaginous fish.
+The sawback angelshark is a cartilaginous fish similar to a ray or skate.
 The species once occurred in waters throughout the central and western Mediterranean Sea and along the eastern Atlantic, from Morocco to Angola.
-It no longer occurs in many areas of the Mediterranean, including the Adriatic and central Aegean Sea, and is rare throughout the rest of its range.
+It no longer occurs in many areas of the Mediterranean, including the Adriatic Sea and much of the northwestern portion of the Mediterranean Sea, and is rare throughout the rest of its range.
 The main threat to the sawback angelshark is commercial fishing, particularly by demersal fisheries (for example, trawl fisheries) that primarily operate in depths where the sawback angelshark occur.
 In 2016, NOAA Fisheries listed the species as endangered under the Endangered Species Act.

 Angelsharks are recognized by their batoid shape (similar to a ray or skate).
 The sawback angelshark can be distinguished from other angelsharks by its row of dorsal spines (sword-like bony structures) down the middle of its body, with spines also located on the snout and above the eyes.

 Sawback angelsharks are ambush predators, meaning they lie in wait for prey to pass closely overhead before attacking.
 They eat small sharks and bony fishes along with benthic invertebrates, including cephalopods and crustaceans.

 Sawback angelsharks are found in continental shelf and upper slope sediment habitats in the Mediterranean Sea and eastern Atlantic, but has never been recorded in Atlantic waters north of the Strait of Gibraltar.
 These sharks are nocturnal bottom dwellers, occurring in depths of 98 to 1640 feet, and prefer to spend most of their time buried in the sand or mud during the day.